steve1066d/devore.tubs/shelly.md

 ### Notes
 The Shelly recommends running when the ambient temperature is no more than 104F.
-However, because we aren't driving current through it it should heat up less and be okay in the Hydromate  It will shut off if it reaches 95C (203F).
+However, because we aren't driving current through it it should heat up less and be okay in the Hydromate.
+It will shut off if it reaches 95C (203F).
 If that happens you should look at changing the location of the Shelly.
 You may also put in a waterproof case outside the Hydromate, or on top of the box housing the control panel.